jackatopolis/weather_crime_ETL_project/README.md

 <a name="Proposal"></a>
 ## Proposal
 * Data identification:<br>
     1. Chicago crime data: The original data was identified from the [Kaggle data set site](https://www.kaggle.com/chicago/chicago-crime).
-According to the data documentation, the data was extracted from the Chicago Police Department data.
-For the purposes of this study, we will focus on select crimes.<br>
+According to the data documentation, the data was extracted from the Chicago Police Department data. <br>
     2. Weather data:  We purchased historical weather data via the [OpenWeatherMaps API](https://openweathermap.org/history-bulk) for the city of Chicago.
-According to the OpenWeatherMaps API documentation, the data file includes 18 different weather parameters and hourly data can be extracted, which we will use.
+According to the OpenWeatherMaps API documentation, the data file includes 18 different weather parameters and hourly data can be extracted.

 * Database:<br>
     We will use SQLite, a relational database, for our final production database.

 * Potential Use Cases:<br>
-    To determine whether there is a correlation between weather and select crime data.
-We hypothesize that there are specific crime patterns that may be more prevalent during periods where the temperature is higher.
-An interested business or resource could use weather forecast data to deploy more patrols on days when the heat index is higher.
-Perhaps officers can be reduced in those areas where crime is less these days and deployed to crime pockets (hot spots) in the city.
+    To determine whether there is an association between weather and select crime data.
+We hypothesize that specific crime patterns may be more prevalent during periods of high temperatures.
+If there are positive associations between temperature and crime, data scientists could develop officer patrol algorithms to inform the Chicago Police Department and their patrol strategies.

 <a name="Report"></a>
 ## Report